dstodev/restructure/README.md

 from restructure import restructure
 ```

+### Moving Keys

-For example, to move a nested dictionary to the top-level:
+To move a nested dictionary to the top-level:

 ```python
 input_data = {